- Free Standard Delivery Over £45

 NOTE: After selecting this product, you will need to complete a short assessment, so we can make sure this medication is suitable for you.

 Naproxen is a non-steroidal anti-inflammatory medication that reduces pain and inflammation in the body.
-It does this by lowering the hormones responsible for the edema (swelling).
-Naproxen is widely used to treat gout, rheumatoid arthritis, period pain, and muscular soreness.
+It does this by lowering the hormones responsible for the oedema (swelling).
+Naproxen painkillers are widely used to treat inflammatory conditions such as gout, osteoarthritis and rheumatoid arthritis, period pain, back and neck pain, tendonitis and other muscle or joint problems.

 How does Naproxen work?